These canned pilchard fish cakes are baked not fried, and only use four ingredients.

 This simple old fashioned recipe uses tinned pilchards.
 It’s based on my Granny’s own recipe – though she mixed in fried onion instead of chives, and fried the fishcakes rather than baking them.
 I’ve modernised the recipe slightly – baking, and adding fresh herbs instead of fried onions, makes the recipe not only lower fat, but also easier and less demanding to make.

 I found that using fresh chives for these canned pilchard fish cakes added a freshness to the fish that made all the difference – but if you’re watching the pennies you can skip them, or use dried instead.
 These made a satisfying supper for two and a little one when served with a substantial salad, but would be just as good as a starter, or with good old chips.
+I find by baking the potatoes instead of mashing the fishcakes are firmer.
+If you have leftover potato, though, this meal can be made in under half an hour.

 An elegant, easy fish cake made from tinned pilchards